vitessio/website/content/en/docs/22.0/reference/compatibility/mysql-compatibility.md

 # SQL Support

-Below are various aspects of SQL support and limitations within Vitess.
+While Vitess is mostly compatible with MySQL, there are some limitations.
 A current list of unsupported queries is maintained in the [Vitess GitHub repo](https://github.com/vitessio/vitess/blob/main/go/vt/vtgate/planbuilder/testdata/unsupported_cases.json).

 ## DDL